All Products

 2. Test resolution results before configuration

-Use Webshell to log on to the instance of the target SAE application, and then use the nslookup or dig command to resolve the target domain name.
+Use Webshell to log on to the instance of the target SAE application.
+Then run the nslookup or dig command to resolve the target domain name.

-In this example, the domain name of the external DNS server to be resolved is www.example.com, and the internal IP address is 192.168.2.54.
+In this example, the domain name resolved by the external DNS server is www.example.com, and its internal IP address is 192.168.2.54.

 1AzgDnrwex